Test your idea by experimenting

 A very good way to communicate internally within your organisation what a project is about.
 If you show it to another department, it’s very clear to them what is going on.Nikita Mathias, Project Coordinator for Digital Visitor Experiences, The Munch Museum

 The Experiment Planner was developed in collaboration with museum professionals in the GIFT Action Research.
-They used a first version of the planner in an early workshop, and subsequently gave feedback on iterated versions in two more workshop sessions.
+They used a first version of the planner, based on a format from Culture24’s Let’s Get Real action research methodology, and subsequently gave feedback on iterated versions in two more workshop sessions.
 In these discussions, the museum professionals particularly highlighted the planner as a means to “help you report the process” and “a good way to communicate plans”.
 Based on their feedback, the backside was added, having questions that offer more support in filling out the planner.